Gusuku Sites & Related Properties of the Kingdom of Ryukyu (UNESCO) Sites of the lost kingdom of Ryukyu

 Other heritage sites

 Okinawa's other UNESCO sites are located on the main island.
 They can be accessed by bus, car, or taxi—expect to take a few hours to reach the northern sites from Naha depending on the traffic.
-Visit the Nakijin ruins or Nakagusuku Castle to wander among the Ryukyu defenses with their imposing rock walls, and take in views fantastic views of the ocean.
+Visit the Nakijin ruins or Nakagusuku Castle to wander among the Ryukyu defenses with their imposing rock walls, and take in fantastic views of the ocean.
 You can easily spend a couple of hours at each site.

 How to Get There

 Access the castle in around 15 minutes from Shuri station on the Okinawa Monorail.
-This station is the final stop on the monorail that shuttles between here and Naha Airport.
+This station is the nearest stop on the monorail that shuttles between here and Naha Airport.
 The other sites are best accessed by bus or car.
 Expect to take between one and three hours to reach other sites spread out across the island.